 Submit the form to either the Information Desk at the Bailey Student Services Building or the Madison Site Office.
 This must be done in person.
-The person processing the form will give you a receipt confirming your withdrawal.
-You should keep this receipt for your records in case any disputes about your status arise in the future.
+The person processing the form will send you an email confirming your withdrawal.
+You should keep this confirmation for your records in case any disputes about your status arise in the future.

 Distance students and students taking only 100% online classes can withdraw from a class by working with our Registrar's Office.
 To do so, send an email to email@example.com from your A-B Tech student email account, and indicate which class you want to withdraw from.
 If you're receiving veterans' benefits, your instructor will also need to email the Registrar's Office with your last date of attendance in the class.

 Career and College Promise (CCP) Students

 Dual-enrolled high school students should contact their advisor to withdraw from a course.
 Students can find their advisor's contact information at the link below.

 Exceptions such as serious illness or job transfer requiring withdrawal from all classes after the 75 percent point of the term will be considered on an individual basis by the Registrar.
 Keep in mind that late withdrawals are typically only approved if you have extenuating circumstances outside your control that prevented you from withdrawing before the deadline (such as a medical issue, hospitalization, court issue, etc.).
 If you’re unable to provide documentation to support your reason for seeking a late withdrawal, it is unlikely that your late withdrawal request could be approved.